rekennelly/strabo/docs/concepts.rst

 When images are added to the database, only one filename is stored, the name of the saved file in the ``static/uploads`` directory.
-No matter what filename of the uploaded file is, it will never overwrite a file in that directory, instead it will generate a random string which it appends to the filename and then saves it.
+No matter what filename of the uploaded file is, it will never overwrite a file in that directory.
+Instead it will generate a random string which it appends to the filename and then saves it.
 Even though this file is never shown in the browser, it is still important as a reference image.
 If it is there, then the resized image files can be recreated by running generate_mobile_imgs.py, and everything should be